-Whatcom County Council OKs emergency moratorium to suspend approval of new applications to ship unrefined fossil fuels through Cherry Pointemergency moratorium to immediately suspend approval of any proposed projects that could facilitate shipment of unrefined oil, coal or gas through Whatcom County.
+Whatcom County Council suspends approval of new applications to ship unrefined fossil fuels through Cherry Pointemergency moratorium to immediately suspend approval of any proposed projects that could facilitate shipment of unrefined oil, coal or gas through Whatcom County.
 The move temporarily prevents permitting for new projects that would allow the shipment or export of crude oil, coal, or liquefied natural gas (LNG) from Cherry Point.
 The moratorium was put into place while the county finalizes a Comprehensive Plan update to inform future zoning regulation changes that could prevent permits for new projects for export of crude oil, coal, or fracked gases.
 Read more.

 Crucial win for Northwest communities: Army Corps upholds Lummi Nation treaty rights, denies Cherry Point coal permit